 The Liberty Community Center houses a fitness center, indoor and outdoor swimming pools, a game room, and the performing arts theater.
 Programs are available for youth, adults, and seniors.

 The Capitol Federal Sports Complex of Liberty opened in 2002.
 This multi-million-dollar facility features various sporting events on its 146-acre site, including softball, baseball, soccer, and football.
 The complex offers amenities not seen in most facilities.
-The site has eight ponds that are used to irrigate the fields and provide aesthetic beauty to the park in the form of lighted fountains.
+The site has eight ponds used to irrigate the fields and provide aesthetic beauty to the park through lighted fountains.
 The complex also has more than two miles of walking and jogging trails.

 Shopping and Dining